All right, news roundup and information overload our Sean Hannity show 800-941 Sean.

 He was medically retired from the U.S. Army as a captain in September of 2011.

-And after more than five years of active uh duty service, uh our friend Tyler Meredith is back, CEO and founder of nine line apparel and uh founded in 2013, member of the Army Elite's 160th Special Ops Aviation Regiment, early 2013 after his West Point classmate.
+And after more than five years of active duty service, our friend Tyler Merritt is back, CEO and founder of Nine Line Apparel and founded in 2013, member of the Army Elite's 160th Special Ops Aviation Regiment early 2013 after his West Point classmate, then Captain Edward Flip Klein lost three limbs fighting in Afghanistan.

 He decided to do the same as he did as a soldier, and that was proactively look for solutions.

-Well, Sean, it's um it's not a indictment on our capabilities, it's an indictment on leadership.
+Well, Sean, it's not an indictment on our capabilities.

 But at the end of the day, I think what America is seeing is the consequences of leadership failure.

-Yeah, um, it really does.
+Yeah, it really does.

-And uh, Tyler, I don't I don't know if there's any other assessment that can be possibly made in terms of every American caught behind enemy lines now is at the mercy of the Taliban, not exactly an enviable position.
+And Tyler, I don't know if there's any other assessment that could be possibly made in terms of every American caught behind enemy lines now is at the mercy of the Taliban.

 No, absolutely not.

-And that decision to leave there, you know, was done in a you know relatively expeditious manner, and it was done uh without any loss of life, without any, you know, major uh compromises in equipment and weapon systems uh once we left that country.
+And it was done without any loss of life, without any major compromises in equipment and weapon systems once we left that country.

-You know, that that's not a true statement.
+That's not a true statement.

-My friends are over there in the one safety, and they're being um more scrutinized over pictures and videos that are leaking from Afghanistan showing you know exactly what's going on.
+They're being more scrutinized over pictures and videos that are leaking from Afghanistan showing exactly what's going on.

-They're more concerned about persecuting those soldiers than they are about getting our citizens uh out of harm's way.
+They're more concerned about persecuting those soldiers than they are about getting our citizens out of harm's way.

-You know, that we have a moral obligation.
+We have a moral obligation.

-You know, Sam and I went to Westwin together, we were classmates together.
+Sam and I went to Westwood together.

 He should be in the Pentagon.